Steven Threet: Early years

-Threet was born in Adrian, Michigan, and graduated from Adrian High School.
-During his senior year in high school, he accumulated 1,896 passing yards and threw 20 touchdown passes.
-He also had had 1,528 passing yards and 19 touchdowns as a junior.
+Threet graduated from Adrian High School in Adrian, Michigan.
+As a junior, he had 1,528 passing yards and 19 touchdowns.
+As a senior, he passed for 1,896 yards and 20 touchdowns.
 In all, he threw for 4,824 yards and 49 touchdowns in three seasons at Adrian High School.

 As a high school senior, Threet was four-star prospect and the No. 9 quarterback prospect nationally according to Rivals.com.
 He was also named to The Detroit News Division II All-State first team.
 In August 2006, Detroit Free Press sports writer Chris Silva wrote that Threet "has the brains of a Steven Q. Urkel and an arm of a young Peyton Manning.
 He can audible at the line of scrimmage, like NFL star Peyton Manning, and absorb a playbook faster than Urkel could memorize physics formulas.
 Threet had Ivy League schools such as Harvard and Princeton clamoring over his smarts and skills."

 Threet had offers from several major schools, including Wisconsin, Stanford, Illinois, North Carolina State, Indiana, Cincinnati and Georgia Tech.